openmrs/openmrs-contrib-android-client/README.md

 We follow the sprint model for development.
 Read more about it here: [OpenMRS Sprints](https://wiki.openmrs.org/display/RES/Development+Sprints).

-To release the application, make sure to do these steps **in order**:
+To release the application, make sure to follow these steps **in order**:

 1. Update the [version variable in versions.gradle](https://github.com/openmrs/openmrs-contrib-android-client/blob/master/openmrs-client/versions.gradle#L6) prior to the release.
 3. Update the [Release notes](#Release-Notes) section.